code-and-effect/effective_resources/README.md

 - A corresponding form.
 - Any javascripts, etc, and unique resource actions.

-However, all other patterns and a lot of code can be automated.
+However, all other areas of code should be automated.

 This gem replaces the following work a rails developer would normally do:

+- Any file named index/edit/show/new.html.
+We use rails application templates and powerful defaults views so these files need never be written.
+- Figure out actions available to the `current_user` to each `resource` on the fly, based on controller namespace, the routes.rb and ability.rb
+- Powerful helpers to render the correct resource action links.
 - Controllers.
 - permitted params.
 This gem implements a model dsl to define and blacklist params.
 It's not the rails way.

-- Any file named index/edit/show/new.html.
-We use rails application templates and powerful defaults views so these files need never be written.
-- Figure out actions available to the `current_user` to each `resource` on the fly, based on controller namespace, the routes.rb and ability.rb
-- Powerful helpers to render the correct resource action links.
-- Collection of concern files.

 Make your controller an effective resource controller.

 Implements the 7 RESTful actions as a one-liner on any controller.

 Reads the `routes.rb` and serves collection and member actions.

 ## Getting Started